alejio/mlops_tutorial/README.md

 1. "Decorate" training script with MLflow logging functionality
 2. Run training and check MLflow and S3 for new artefacts
 3. Update `app.py` to pick the right model S3 artefact using queries to MLflow server
+4. Push to master and check if it's working!

 ### Milestone 6: Enable Github Actions for PR workflow